transformationflow/transformationflow.github.io/docs/products.md

 -   ## :material-wrench-outline:{ .lg .middle } BigQuery Tools

-    The `bqtools` functions are the low-level building blocks used to build, deploy and manage data automation solutions, capabilities and products
+    The `bqtools` functions are the low-level building blocks used to build, deploy and manage data automation solutions, capabilities and products.

+    The `bqmanager` and `decodedata-ga4` products are based on the `bqtools` foundations.

     ---